pyember/ember/docs/xcs/API_REFERENCE.md

 - `sample_input` (Dict[str, Any]): Sample input for precompilation
 - `trace_level` (str): Tracing detail level ("minimal", "standard", "verbose")
 - `fallback` (bool): Whether to fall back to original function on errors

+**When to use:**
+- For most operator optimization needs
+- When execution patterns can vary based on inputs
+- When you need to optimize based on actual runtime behavior

 ### structural_jit